rsyslog/rsyslog/source/configuration/modules/omfile.rst

 template.
 Then, this file is opened.
 As with the *file* property, data is appended if the file already exists.
 If the file does not exist, a new file is created.
-The template given in "templateName" is just a regular :doc:`rsyslog template <../templates>`, so all you have full control over how to format the file name.
+The template given in "templateName" is just a regular :doc:`rsyslog template <../templates>`, so you have full control over how to format the file name.

+To avoid path traversal attacks, *you must make sure that the template used properly escapes file paths*.
+This is done by using the *securepath* parameter in the template's property statements, or the *secpath-drop* or *secpath-replace* property options with the property replacer.

 Either file or dynaFile can be used, but not both.
 If both are given, dynaFile will be used.

 A cache of recent files is kept.
 Note that this cache can consume quite some memory (especially if large